BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: The Gibbs sampler

 to be the residual time stream after subtracting both the current total sky signal and correlated noise estimates.
 Thus, we take the variance of the difference between any two neighboring residual samples to be our white noise variance.
 On the one hand, this represents the single most robust estimate of the total white noise level one can form from a finite data set.
 On the other hand, it is of course only an approximation to the true white noise level, since the correlated noise component may also happen to include a flat and non-negligible power spectrum density at the highest frequency mode.
 This situation typically arises more often for bolometers (as for instance employed by the \Planck\ HFI detectors) than for coherent detectors (as employed by the \Planck\ LFI detectors and considered here), but the principle is the same both cases.

-Thus, we define any flat component of the correlated noise to be part of the white noise, and the correlated noise is consequently defined as the difference between the total noise and the white noise.
+Thus, we define the component of the correlated noise at half the Nyquist frequency to be part of the white noise, and the correlated noise is consequently defined as the difference between the total noise and the white noise.
 For error propagation into other parameters in the model, only the sum of the two components is significant.
-This split is thus essentially just a computational trick that eliminates internal degeneracies between the two noise components, and maximizes the relative contribution of the white noise component.
+This split is thus essentially just a computational short-cut that eliminates internal degeneracies between the two noise components, and maximizes the relative contribution of the white noise component.
 This has two main numerical advantages.
 First, noting that white noise marginalization is performed algebraically, while correlated noise marginalization is done through sampling, a high relative white noise fraction leads to a shorter overall Markov chain correlation length for all steps in the algorithm.
-Second, by fixing the white noise level, we break degeneracies within the $\xi^{n}$ parameters, which otherwise lead a very long correlation length between $\sigma_0$, $\alpha$, and $f_{\mathrm{knee}}$, making making convergence assessment difficult.
+Second, by fixing the white noise level, we break degeneracies within the $\xi^{n}$ parameters, which otherwise lead a very long correlation length between $\sigma_0$, $\alpha$, $f_{\mathrm{knee}}$ and $A_p$ (see Sect.~\ref{sec:noise}), making convergence assessment difficult.

-Given this definition of the white noise variance, the correlated noise level may now be sampled from Eq.~(\ref{eq:psd}) by fixing $N^{\mathrm{w}}$.
-Specifically, as discussed by \citet{bp08}, the conditional posterior may be written in Fourier space as
+Given this definition of the white noise variance, the correlated noise level may now be sampled from Eq.~\eqref{eq:psd} by fixing $N^{\mathrm{w}}$.
+Specifically, as discussed by \citet{bp06}, the conditional posterior may be written in Fourier space as

-up to an irrelevant constant, where $n_\nu^\mathrm{corr}$ are the Fourier coefficients of the correlated noise estimate, $\n_{\mathrm{corr}}$.
-We sample from this distribution with a simple inversion sampler (see Appendix~\ref{sec:inversion}), iteratively Gibbs sampling over $\alpha$ and $\nu_{\mathrm{knee}}$.
+up to an irrelevant constant, where $n_f^\mathrm{corr}$ are the Fourier coefficients of the correlated noise estimate, $\n_{\mathrm{corr}}$, and $P_{\mathrm{corr}}(f)$ represent all non-white contributions to the noise PSD.
+We sample from this distribution with a simple inversion sampler (see Appendix~\ref{sec:inversion}), iteratively Gibbs sampling over $\alpha$, $f_{\mathrm{knee}}$, and $A_\mathrm{p}$.
 Masking and in-painting is handled by the $\n_{\mathrm{corr}}$ sampling step described in Sect.~\ref{sec:ncorr}.
-Additionally, only frequencies below a fixed upper frequency limit (defined by twice the DPC estimate of $f_{\mathrm{knee}}$) is included when sampling $\alpha$ and $\nu_{\mathrm{knee}}$, to avoid potential signal leakage and modelling errors from contaminating the correlated noise estimates; for further details, see \citet{bp08}.